Drevlianskyi Strict Nature Reserve

 Our activities in the area

-Since the beginning of the war, funds were raised for the support of Polesian PAs that have been directly affected by the war or need support in accommodation of Internally Displaced People.
-Drevlyanskyi Nature Reserve was receiving regular financial support for covering expenditures like fuel, vehicle spares and maintenance, building maintenance, services (rent, telecommunications, etc.) and office supplies.
+Since the onset of the war, funds have been raised to support Polesian protected areas that have been directly impacted or are housing Internally Displaced People.
+The Drevlianskyi Strict Nature Reserve has received regular financial assistance to cover essential costs, including fuel, vehicle maintenance, building upkeep, services (such as rent and telecommunications), and office supplies.